 No definitive data explain the increase, especially in the very young.
 But rising obesity rates and dietary trends may be factors.

-“We know that certain diets and environments may increase the risk for colorectal cancer in older adults.
-This may play a role in younger people too, as our diets are constantly changing and evolving from generation to generation,” says colorectal surgeon Matthew Kalady, MD.
+“We also know certain diets and environments may increase the risk for colorectal cancer in older adults,” says Dr. Kalady.
+“This may play a role in younger people too, as our diets are constantly changing and evolving from generation to generation.”

 “We see a number of young patients who may have initially ignored symptoms or were told they were ‘too young’ to have colorectal cancer,” Dr. Kalady says.

 “I encourage patients of all ages to know their family history.
 It’s extremely important that everyone know if a close relative was ever treated for colorectal cancer or colon polyps,” Dr. Kalady says.

 “Don’t just assume you have hemorrhoids if you see blood on the toilet paper or in the toilet.
-Tell your physician so he or she can assess you immediately,” Dr. Kalady says.
+There’s no such thing as ‘normal’ bleeding.
+Tell your physician so he or she can assess you immediately,” he stresses.

 As scientists learn more about the specific biology of colorectal cancer, they will develop new ways to treat the disease in each individual patient, regardless of age, Dr. Kalady says.